engisalor/corpusama/README.md

 ## Installation

 Clone this repo and install dependencies in in a virtual environment.
-These are the main packages: `pip install defusedxml pandas PyMuPDF PyYAML requests stanza`.
+These are the main packages: `pip install defusedxml nltk pandas PyMuPDF PyYAML requests stanza`.

 ```bash
 python3 -m venv .venv